Overview

 Spring and autumn are ideal for Chulu West Peak Climbing.
 Spring offers blooming rhododendrons along the trail.
 Autumn brings crystal-clear summit views after the monsoon clears the air.

-Proper gear is non-negotiable for safe Nepal mountaineering adventure.
-Here is your essential technical climbing gear list Nepal:
+Proper gear is non-negotiable for a safe Nepal mountaineering adventure.
+Here is your essential technical climbing gear list for Nepal:

 | Category | Items |